nikofil/xc/README.md

       --4----0
 ```

-## Planned features for the future
+## Features
+- [x] interactive mode
+- [x] show different formats for output
+- [x] multiple expressions in one invocation of `xc`
+- [x] store calculation results in variables for reusing in future expressions

-* read / write values from and to a file given a filename, offset and number of bytes
+- [ ] read / write values from and to a file given a filename, offset and number of bytes
-* functions
+- [ ] functions